sap-tutorials/sap-build-apps/tutorials/codejam-06-connect-app-process/codejam-06-connect-app-process.md

 4. Download the destination definition.

-    Click this [`sap_process_automation_service_user_access`](https://github.com/sap-tutorials/sap-build-apps/blob/main/tutorials/codejam-07-connect-app-process/sap_process_automation_service_user_access) link to the GitHub download page for the destination, and then click the download button in the GitHub menu.
+    Click [sap_process_automation_service_user_access](https://github.com/sap-tutorials/sap-build-apps/blob/main/tutorials/codejam-07-connect-app-process/sap_process_automation_service_user_access) to go to the GitHub download page for the destination template, and then click the download button in the GitHub menu.

     ![Download](Download.png)